denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Protein Structure Modelling

 We now want to visualise the three dimensional structure of our proteins.
 The proteins we will be loaded into visualisation tools and files are in the PDB format.
-PDB files contain information about the protein such as the atoms in the protein and their coordinates.
+PDB files contain information about the atoms in the protein and their coordinates.
 You can read more about this file type on the [rcsb website](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/introduction#:~:text=A%20typical%20PDB%20formatted%20file,the%20atoms%20and%20their%20coordinates.)

 ### g46214